torchlard/Notes/Devops/Kubernetes/helm.md

 # intro
-version control, managementm, udpate yaml config of k8s package all yaml files into chart collection
+version control, management, update yaml config of k8s package all yaml files into chart collection
   - use arguments to manage and set these yaml files